 Age-adjusted incidence rates of prostate cancer have increased dramatically and this is largely because of the increased availability of screening for prostate-specific antigen (PSA) in men without symptoms of the disease.
 This test leads to detection of many prostate cancers that are small and/or would otherwise remain unrecognised, and which may or may not develop further into higher stage disease.

-The Continuous Update Project Panel made the following judgements; greater body fatness is probably a cause of advanced prostate cancer, and developmental factors (marked by adult attained height) are probably a cause of prostate cancer.
+The Continuous Update Project Panel judged there is strong evidence that greater body fatness is a cause of advanced prostate cancer, and developmental factors (marked by adult attained height) are a cause of prostate cancer.
+There is strong evidence that beta-carotene (from food or supplements) has no substantial effect on the risk of prostate cancer.
+Read about all the evidence in our Third Expert Report.

-Martinique had the highest rate of prostate cancer, followed by Norway and France.
+Guadeloupe had the highest rate of prostate cancer in 2018, followed by Martinique.